lukaszraczylo/kubernetes-images-sync-operator/README.md

   # Excludes will remove all images with listed wording from the backup list
   # excludes:
   #   - nginx

   # Includes will add ONLY images with listed wording to the backup list
   includes:
     - busybox

+  # Works only with images within specified namespaces
+  # namespaces:
+  #  - default
+  #  - longhorn

+  # Works with all images EXCEPT of the ones within namespaces specified
+  # excludedNamespaces:
+  #  - my-awesome-namespace

   basePath: /images # base path in the target directory
   storage:
     target: S3 # file backup is not ready yet